mofuss/mofuss/localhost/scripts/README.md

   user's behalf.
 - Other active R scripts are invoked from the command line, normally by Dinamica EGO, unless their own header explicitly states otherwise.
-- Numbered scripts under `postprocessing_emissions` are also sourced from RStudio.
-Some retain secondary `Rscript` compatibility for reproducibility.
+- Numbered scripts under `postprocessing_emissions` support regular RStudio Source, RStudio Source as Background Job, and direct `Rscript` execution from PowerShell or another terminal.
+Sourced execution uses each script's RStudio settings; direct `Rscript` execution uses its command-line arguments.
 - Files under `older_versions` are archival and are not part of the active workflow.